 We all know the fairy tales that made the Grimm brothers famous.
 The two brothers collected, edited, modified and popularized stories such as “Cinderella” “(Aschenputtel)”, “The Frog Prince” (“Der Froschkönig”), “Hansel and Gretel” (“Hänsel und Gretel”), “Rapunzel“, “Rumpelstiltskin” (“Rumpelstilzchen”), and “Snow White” (“Schneewittchen”).

 Their 1812 book is commonly known as Grimms’ Fairy Tales.
 The first publication contained 86 stories.
 By the seventh edition in 1857, there were 211 stories.
+The Grimm brothers wanted to resurrect the German oral tradition, to excavate and preserve the oral and written forms of German culture and to restore this treasure to the people.

 Another story has a servant being pushed into a barrel “studded with sharp nails” and then rolled down the street.
 The original version of “The Frog Prince” describes the princess throwing the frog against a wall instead of kissing him.